What is Gastrointestinal Cancer?

-For liver or pancreatic cancer, since both organs are unable to be visualised via endoscopy, a computerised tomography (CT) scan or Magnetic Resonance Imaging (MRI) are usually done.
+For liver or pancreatic cancer, since both organs are unable to be visualised via endoscopy, a computerised tomography (CT) scans or Magnetic Resonance Imaging (MRI) are usually done.
 A CT scan combines multiple X-ray images into a computer system which generates cross-sectional images of your body, whereas an MRI uses strong magnets and radio waves.

 Cancer is diagnosed based on histology (appearance of cells under the microscope), while staging is determined by the TNM system (Tumour-Nodes-Metastasis).

 To determine the stage, a CT Thorax-Abdomen-Pelvis is commonly done to assess the size of the tumour, depth of invasion, and whether it has spread to adjacent organs or lymph nodes.

 If there is suspicion of lymph node invasion, a fine needle aspiration cytology (FNAC) or biopsy (FNAB) may be performed on the lymph node.
 It involves inserting a needle into the lymph node (under local anaesthesia) to withdraw tissue samples for further examination under the microscope, to determine the presence of cancer cells.

 This is just a general overview of commonly used diagnostic tests; your doctor will tailor the tests and scans according to the type and location of cancer.